ArtificialSnow/OptimalTaskScheduler/wiki/Milestone2.md

    2. All the candidateTasks must have either no child or the same child.
    3. All the candidateTasks must have either no parent, or their parents are scheduled on the same processor.
    4. The candidateTasks list can be sorted such that the list fulfills the following two conditions.
 This will be the fixed task order.
-        1. The tasks in the list are in non-decreasing data ready time.
-Data ready time = finish time of parent + communication cost of parent to the task.
+        1. The tasks in the list are in non-decreasing data ready time. `Data ready time = finish time of parent + communication cost of parent to the task`.
-        2. The tasks in the list are in non-increasing out-edge costs.
-Out-edge cost = communication cost of task to its child, or 0 if the task does not have a child.
+        2. The tasks in the list are in non-increasing out-edge costs. `Out-edge cost = communication cost of task to its child`, or 0 if the task does not have a child.

    The fixed task order means that among the tasks in candidateTasks, an optimal solution should contain these tasks scheduled in this order.
 By fixing the task order, we are able to prune our tree by a factor of the number of tasks in candidateTasks, as we no longer need to check every single ordering.